The Perils of Jest Snapshot Testing

 })

-This method requires a little more forethought but eliminates the burden and risk of manually reviewing snapshot diffs over time.
-It also allows you to refactor the component to your heart’s content so long as those specific values don’t change.
+The method requires more thought upfront but eliminates the burden and risk of manually reviewing snapshot diffs over time.
+It also lets you refactor freely as long as those specific values stay intact.

 Keep Reading